 The conversation went on from there and continued well into the night and the next day.
 My students ultimately posted several social media posts across all of our platforms followed by several stories online and in print during the following days and weeks discussing the immediate and long-term repercussions of the event.

-As it turned out, during routine maintenance a boiler exploded in a room just above the auxiliary gymnasium.
-Two workers—one of whom was a CHS maintenance worker—were injured by the blast, and while much of the initial damage has been repaired there’s still quite a bit of work to be done.
+As it turned out, during routine maintenance, a boiler exploded in a room just above the auxiliary gymnasium.
+Two workers—one of whom was a CHS maintenance worker—were injured by the blast and may need pain-reducing products such as that Cbd oil, and while much of the initial damage has been repaired, there’s still quite a bit of work to be done.

 When I first heard about Slack, I was skeptical.
 For the uninitiated, Slack is a kind of free messaging service for teams.
 Users can organize their conversations into “channels” that make them a little easier to follow.
 But as a large staff of 80+ students, we already use a lot of different methods to communicate—from email to notes on the board and more.
 To me, Slack just seemed like another “thing” to keep track of.